petrum/tiles/README.md

 * it seems it increases by a factor of 15
 * this estimates that it will solve the stripes = 11 in 17 years!

-## comparing results
+## Comparing results

-Comparing results for the two approaches produces the same number of results:
+Comparing results for the two approaches produces the same number of results: :-)
 ### Brute force approach
 ```
 $> ./build.sh